This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 - Philippians 2:11 indicates that we should confess Jesus Christ as “Lord.”
 But how would this glorify God the Father, who is also called “the Lord”?

-- Additionally, the Son of God is the Father, as evidenced in Isaiah 9:6 and John 14:7-9.
-And to kneel before the Lord Jesus and the Lord God would be to kneel before two gods.
+- Additionally, the Son of God is the Father, as evidenced in Isaiah 9:6 and John 14:7-9, and to kneel before the Lord Jesus and the Lord God would be to kneel before two gods.

-You shall worship Yahweh your God
+You shall Worship Yahweh your God

 The Messiah’s true eternal name is found in John 1:23, where it is written: “I am the voice of one crying in the wilderness: Make straight the way of Yahweh, as said the prophet, Isaiah.”